 Charges on Tuition Bill

-The cost of the UT Health Insurance Plan for one academic year is approximately $1,850 USD.
-Students are billed for the plan in their tuition and fee bill.
+The cost of the UT Health Insurance Plan for one academic year for the 2016-2017 school year is $2,290.05 USD.
+International students in an F or J visa status are billed automatically for the insurance plan in their tuition and fee bill.
 The Fall tuition bill will reflect the cost of insurance for the Fall semester.
-The Spring tuition bill will reflect the cost of insurance for both Spring and Summer.
+The Spring tuition bill will reflect the cost of insurance for both Spring and Summer semesters.

 The Department of State requires that the accompanying spouse and children of J-1 visa holders maintain appropriate medical coverage for the duration of their presence in the United States.
 Willful failure to comply with this requirement will result in the termination of the J-1 program.
 ISSS strongly recommends that F-2 dependents maintain health insurance coverage.

 Prescription Drugs Benefit

 There is a Prescription Drugs Benefit included with the UTStudent Health Insurance Plan.
 You may use the Forty Acres Pharmacy, located in the Student Services Building (SSB) to fill your prescriptions.
-To find participating pharmacies off campus, please visit the Prime Therapeutics Network website, or call AHP/BCBS at (855) 247-2273.
+To find participating pharmacies off campus, please visit the Prime Therapeutics Network.
+The CVS, Walgreens, and HEB stores near campus are all participating pharmacies.